AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 >
 > Answer:

 We used a total of $3.21 on Compute Engine, which was the most expensive service.
 Minor costs were incurred for Networking ($0.15) and Cloud Storage ($0.05), but these were offset by promotions or discounts.
 Working in the cloud allowed us to scale our project efficiently and focus on development without worrying about infrastructure.
 It was a cost-effective way to manage resources and deploy applications.
+Furthermore, working in the cloud also provided us with the oportunity to truly learn and feel first hand the true extent a Machine Learning project can go besides simple analysis, predictions or other model runs on our files.
+Also important to mention, we got to learn how important it is in a company or development environemnt.

 ### Question 28